wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+== 1.2.2 - 2015/02/02 ==
+* Tweak - Removed CSS Class input box from the Default Email form button style settings.
+* Tweak - Tested for 100% compatibility with WooCommerce version 2.2.11
+* Tweak - Tested and Tweaked for 100% compatibility with WordPress version 4.1.0
+* Tweak - Added Link to new plugins a3 Lazy Load and a3 Portfolio to the Free WordPress plugins list in yelow sidebar.
+* Fix - Sass compile path not saving on windows xampp.

 = 1.2.1 - 2014/09/12 =
 * Tweak - Tested 100% compatible with WooCommerce 2.2.2
 * Tweak - Tested 100% compatible with WordPress Version 4.0